peinser/pyconiq/README.md

 For development purposes, and once the project cloned or the codespace ready, you can install the project dependencies.
-For development, you can use the `dev` extra to install the development dependencies.
+You can use the `dev` extra to install the development dependencies.

 ```bash